Amsterdam

 • Fresh fish restaurant in a historic fisherman’s house

-• Durgerdam village reached by dyke, preserved from mass tourism
+• Durgerdam village accessible by dyke, preserved from mass tourism

 Hotel TwentySeven - Small Luxury Hotels of the World